• Home

 Support us in our Mission - Be the Light in Tabora

 The Archdiocese of Tabora serves thousands across vast and often remote areas with unwavering faith, love, and dedication.
-Through your support, we can preach the faith, educate people, provide healthcare to the underserved, offer pastoral care to families, and bring hope to communities often forgotten.
+Through your support, we can preach the faith, educate people, provide healthcare to underserved and vulnerable populations, offer pastoral care to families, and bring hope to communities often forgotten.
+We also engage in church building projects that enhance our mission.

 The mission is great - but so is your power to make a difference.